uclid/cloudletplacement_initial/README.md

 This is not a well-maintained version of the project codebase.
 Please see "cloudletplacement_final" repository for latest code.
-<<If you can't find that repository yet, it might be in final statges of
+<<If you can't find that repository yet, it might be in final stages of
-completion or currently a private repository.>>
+release and/or currently a private repository.>>